-Who or what inspired you to take up the piano and pursue a career in music?
+Who or what inspired you to take up piano, and pursue a career in music?

 What have been the greatest challenges of your career so far?

-Which performances/recordings are you most proud of?
+Which performance/recordings you are most proud of?

 How do you make your repertoire choices from season to season?

-Favourite pieces to perform?
-Listen to?
+Favourite pieces to perform/listen to?

 Who are your favourite musicians?